RikudouSage/LemmySchedule/README.md

   to take over the world.
 - [CreatePostJob](src/Job/CreatePostJob.php) - the job that gets saved to schedule your post, as you can see I store your JWT to impersonate you, but sadly it's impossible to do without.
-- [EventBridgeTransport](src/JobTransport/EventBridgeTransport.php) - here you can see that the job is deleted immediately after the job is triggered (see the line that reads `'ActionAfterCompletion' => ActionAfterCompletion::DELETE`)

 ## How it works?